numberscope/frontscope/doc/making-a-visualizer.md

 Each time the visualizer is inserted into a page element, the `inhabit()` function is called, giving you access to the element the visualizer is about to inhabit.
+If you don't need information from the web page your visualizer is running in, or access to its document object model (DOM), you shouldn't need to implement `inhabit()`.

-If you implement `inhabit()`, start by passing the given element up to `super.inhabit()`, which does the behind-the-scenes work of managing p5 canvases.
+If you do implement `inhabit()`, start by passing the given element up to `super.inhabit()`, which does the behind-the-scenes work of managing p5 canvases.

-You can access the attached sequence here, but we recommend doing that in `setup()` instead.
-Neither the p5 Template visualizer nor the Differences visualizer implement `inhabit()`.
+You can access the attached sequence in `inhabit()`, but we recommend doing that in `setup()` instead.

 #### 💡️ Set up the visualizer _(often used)_